Management Category

 Habitat and Origin

-Yellow toadflax was introduced from Europe and Asia in the mid-1800s as an ornamental garden plant.
-It was also used to make dye and folk remedies.
+Yellow toadflax was introduced from Europe and Asia as an ornamental garden plant.
+It was also used to make dyes and folk remedies.

 Yellow toadflax can be found in well-drained, open, low-elevation forests and grasslands.
-It is most commonly found in gravelly soil on roadsides, railroads, pastures, cultivated fields, and clear-cuts.
+It is most commonly found in coarse-textured soil on roadsides, railroads, gravel pits, cultivated fields, and clear-cuts.

 How it Spreads

-Yellow toadflax reproduces through seed and vegetatively, via root segments.
-A mature plant can produce up to 30, 000 seeds annually and they can remain viable in the soil for up to ten years.
+Yellow toadflax is a perennial forb that reproduces both by seed and vegetatively through root segments.
+A mature plant can produce up to 30,000 seeds annually, and they can remain viable in the soil for up to ten years.
 Root fragments as short as 1 cm can grow into a full plant the following year.

 Impacts